-Vitiligo Project was founded in 2010.
-It began as a personal journey of living with vitiligo – but soon developed into something much bigger.
+My name is Liz Tyler and I founded Vitiligo Project in 2010.
+It all started as a personal journey of living with vitiligo but didn’t take long to grow into something much bigger.

-It was initially a place to let off steam – and a place for friends, family and anybody else who was interested, to read and follow what it’s like to have the condition.
+It was initially a place for myself to let off steam, cope.
+It was also a place for friends, family and anybody else who was interested to read and follow what it’s like to live with the condition that is vitiligo.

 In short, I found it hard to get the advice and support I needed to accept my vitiligo and understand what was happening to my skin.
 Over time Vitiligo Project had grown into a place for others with vitiligo to find support and it’s now a social community that aims to continue to help people with vitiligo to learn to accept it and help people who don’t understand it, to get to know what it is.

-You’ll find medical news, research developments and fresh insights here – if there is anything you’d like to see – get in touch.
+You’ll find medical news, research developments and fresh insights here – if there is anything you’d like to see, just get in touch.